MPLLang/mpl/README.md

 the two threads are **entangled**.
 This is a violation of disentanglement, which MPL currently does not allow.

-To check if your program has entanglement, MPL has a built-in dynamic entanglement detector.
-You can enable the detector by using `-detect-entanglement true` at compile time.
+MPL has a built-in dynamic entanglement detector which is enabled by default.
-When entanglement detection is enabled, MPL will monitors individual reads and writes during execution; if entanglement is found, the program will terminate with an error message.
+The entanglement detector monitors individual reads and writes during execution;
+if entanglement is found, the program will terminate with an error message.

-Entanglement detection is highly optimized, and often does not have a significant impact on performance.
-We recommend using entanglement detection liberally.

-Note that the detector is execution-dependent: if your program is non-deterministic (e.g. racy), then entanglement may or may not occur depending on the outcome of a race condition.
+The entanglement detector is both "sound" and "complete": there are neither false negatives nor false positives.
+In other words, the detector always raises an alarm when entanglement occurs, and never raises an alarm otherwise.
+Note however that entanglement (and therefore also entanglement detection) can be execution-dependent: if your program is non-deterministic (e.g. racy), then entanglement may or may not occur depending on the outcome of a race condition.
 Similarly, entanglement could be input-dependent.

-Therefore, we recommend testing multiple inputs, as well as running on varying number of processors.
+Entanglement detection is highly optimized, and typically has negligible overhead (see [[5](#waa22)]).
+It can be disabled at compile-time by passing `-detect-entanglement false`; however, we recommend against doing so.
+MPL relies on entanglement detection to ensure memory safety.
+We recommend leaving entanglement detection enabled at all times.

 ## Bugs and Known Issues